lxjeremy0/1brc-ruby/README.md

 2 examples, 0 failures
 ```

 Get this factor as high as you can.
-It may initally be below one, because each run will have a slightly different time.
+It may initially be below one, because each run will have a slightly different time.

 The spec will cache the results of `perform_simple` per file name and execute `perform_optimised` once per run.